cuthbertLab/music21/buildDoc/rst/moduleDuration.rst

 .. function:: nextLargerType(durType)

-given a type return the next larger one:
+Given a type (such as 16th or quarter), return the next larger type.

 >>> nextLargerType("16th")
 'eighth'
 >>> nextLargerType("whole")
 'breve'
+>>> nextLargerType("duplex-maxima")
+'unexpressible'

 .. function:: partitionQuarterLength(qLen, qLenDiv=4)

-Given a quarterLength and a base quarterLength to divide it into (default 4 = whole notes), return a list of Durations that partition the given quarterLength after each division.
-(Little demonstration method)
+Given a `qLen` (quarterLength) and a `qLenDiv` (base quarterLength to divide it into, where the default 4 = whole notes), return a list of Durations that partition the given quarterLength after each division.
+This is a useful tool for partition a duration by Measures or beat groups.
+(Little demonstration function)

 >>> def pql(qLen, qLenDiv):
 ...    partitionList = partitionQuarterLength(qLen, qLenDiv)